Onyx-Protocol/Onyx/docs/building-applications/accounts.md

 ## Transfer asset units to an external party

 If you wish to transfer asset units to an external party, you must first request a control program from them.
-You can then build, sign, and submit a transaction sending assets units to their control program.
+You can then build, sign, and submit a transaction sending asset units to their control program.
 We will use the control program we created in Bob's account to demonstrate this external facing functionality.

 $code ../examples/java/Accounts.java transfer-to-control-program